No, You Can’t Stop Sending Thank You Notes — Here’s Why

 Why handwritten thank you notes will never become obsolete.

 Believe it or not, Americans love sending snail mail.
-In fact, we’re the largest seller of greeting cards in the world.
-In 2020, Americans spent over $7 billion on sentimental cards and their matching envelopes.
+In fact, we’re the largest buyer of greeting cards in the world: In 2020, Americans spent more than $7 billion on sentimental cards and their matching envelopes.

-But with how easy it is to send a quick thank you message over text or email, or by using one of the dozens of e-card companies like Paperless Post and Group Greeting, the perennial paper card industry is expected to change.
+But considering how easy it is to send a quick thank you message over text or email — or by using one of the dozens of e-card companies like Paperless Post and Group Greeting — the old-standby paper card industry is expected to change.
 Over the next five years, researchers predict that greeting card sales will begin to dwindle as more and more people feel comfortable sending their well wishes digitally.
 After all, typing out a few sentences and hitting send is quick, efficient, and doesn’t require a trip to the post office.

-The toughest card to send might be a thank-you note.
-We’ve all been bugged by our moms — or bugged our kids — to send thank-you notes to random family friends for a vase that’ll get used once every few months and stashed away in a closet for the rest of the year.
-It’s easy to forget to send a note after the fact, too.
+The easiest card to forget might be a thank-you note.
+We’ve all been bugged by our moms — or bugged our kids — to send thank-you notes to random family friends, expressing our appreciation for a vase that’ll get used once every few months, tops.
+It’s tough to remember to send a note after the holiday or birthday hubbub has died down, too.

-And, does anyone even read them?
-Well, it probably depends on the generation.
-Boomers seem to keep track of every “thank you” they get, whether it’s in email or physical card form.
+And does anyone even read them?
+It probably depends on your generation: Boomers seem to keep track of every “thank you” missive they get, whether it’s in email or physical card form.
 Younger folks probably don’t pay as much attention to them.
-So, why bother with a grand gesture just to say “thanks”?
+So why bother with a grand gesture just to say “thanks”?
 Can’t we just send a text?

-We get it, it seems silly.
-But there are a few good reasons not to toss that pack of blank thank you cards you bought a few years ago just yet.
-First, pausing amid a chaotic day to write out a thank-you card is an excellent way to add a tally to your daily gratitude practice.
-And not only does it give you a chance to reflect on a meaningful moment, it also brings joy to the lucky recipient on a personal level.
+We get it, a thank-you note can seem silly.
+But there are a few good reasons not to toss that pack of blank cards you bought a few years ago just yet.
+First, pausing amid a chaotic day to write out a thank-you card is an excellent way to add to your daily gratitude practice.
+And not only does it give you a chance to reflect on a meaningful moment, it also brings joy to the lucky recipient and leaves them feeling a bit closer to you.

-Plus, who wouldn’t rather open their mailbox to see a colorful envelope with their name scribbled by a loved one, instead of a stack of bills and promotional flyers?
-In a time when our inboxes are inundated with spam and work emails and sometimes not our favorite place to be, an email can get lost.
-A thoughtful note probably won’t.
+Plus, who wouldn’t want to open their mailbox and see a colorful envelope with their name scribbled by a loved one, instead of a stack of bills and promotional flyers?
+And at a time when our inboxes are inundated with spam and work emails, an email can get lost.
+A thoughtful tangible note probably won’t.

 Below, we’re breaking down why it seems handwritten thank-you notes aren’t going anywhere, anytime soon.